ruitaiS/vybLab/readme.md

 In addition to a label for the image, the supernet training method also includes a super_label parameter.
 This label is 0 if the image is a letter and 1 if the image is a digit.

-See the section on the train() function in NN.py for more information on how the training functions work.
+See the section on the `train()` function in `NN.py` for more information on how the training functions work.

-Note that while the NN train and run functions return an output vector, with values at each index for how sure the network is that that index is the correct response, the metaNet train and run functions return an integer label.
+*Note that while the NN train function returns an output vector, the metaNet train functions return integer labels.*

 	run(self, img)
 Runs a single image through the metaNet, and returns an integer label.

+*Note that while the NN run function returns an output vector, the metaNet run function returns an integer label.*

 	generateChild(self, training_set)
-Takes a set of training data consisting of (image, label) pairs, and generates a child metaNN.
+Takes a set of training data consisting of (image, label) pairs, and generates a child network.

+The child network is a member of the metaNN class.
+The input vector size is retained from the parent network, but the size of the output vector is the combined size of the parent's subnet output vector plus the parent's alternet vector.

-The input image is run through the parent network, which returns a label.
-This label is used to train the child's subnet.
-At no point does the parent or the child network ever see the "real" label - this is only used for statistics.
+We train the child's subnetwork using images from the training set, and labels generated by the parent network.
+At no point does the parent or the child network ever see the "real" label - this is only so we can track the accuracy of the parent in labelling the image.

-The child's subnet imitates the entire functionality of the parent network - it's range of outputs encompasses both the parent's subnet outputs as well as the parent's alternet outputs.
+*Note that while other training method takes only a single image / label pair, the generateChild method takes an entire training set of images and iterates through it internally.
+The historical accuracy of the parent while training the child network is returned along with the child itself.*

 ## data.py
 The data class loads the MNIST and extended MNIST datasets into memory.

 	__init__(self)
-Loads mnist and emnist data from the pickled output from preproc.py.
-Note that labels for letters are offset by 10.
+Loads mnist and emnist data from the pickled output from `preproc.py`.
+Labels for letters are offset by 10.

 	split(self, dataset, no_of_pieces)
-Splits the specified dataset into the specified number of subsets.
+Splits the dataset into subsets.
 Leftover elements are placed into the last set.

 	shuffleSet(self, inputSet)
-In-place shuffling for a specified set
+In-place shuffling for a set.

 	shuffle(self)
 Shuffles the internal digits and letters sets.